Everybody knows the war is over

 This turn of events may turn out to be a blessing in disguise, though.
 While the fanfare surrounding the election focused on the relative merits of the candidate, there has long been a still, small voice arguing that the identity of the chief rabbi is a minor issue compared to systemic and structural flaws of the rabbinate.
 Even under the most liberal candidate, the rabbinate would have remained an administrative bureaucracy, an arm of government, something that one takes pains to avoid unless absolutely necessary, hardly a source of religious meaning or guidance.
 In Israel today, religious leaders work to maintain a deeply problematic status quo while heads of secret security services are among the government’s biggest critics; this is so backward that it would be laughable if it were not so painful.

-Yet as the noise of the election dies down, the alternative voices can be heard again.
+Yet as the noise of the July election dies down, the alternative voices can be heard again.
 In fact, the first concrete steps toward a restructured rabbinate may have begun while attention was diverted to the election.
-In late May, the Ministry of Religious Affairs unveiled a plan to abolish the politically appointed position of “neighborhood rabbi” and instead to subsidize rabbis of synagogue communities.
-This is a small step – there are only 157 such neighborhood rabbis currently employed and none have been hired for the past decade – but if implemented, it would be unprecedented in several ways and possibly the harbinger of real structural reform in the provision of religious services in Israel.
+In late May, the Ministry of Religious Services unveiled a plan to abolish the politically appointed position of “neighborhood rabbi” and instead to subsidize rabbis of synagogue communities.
+This is a small step — there are only 157 such neighborhood rabbis currently employed and none have been hired for the past decade.
+But if implemented, it would be unprecedented in several ways and possibly the harbinger of real structural reform in the provision of religious services in Israel.

-In the first place, this plan does not discriminate on the basis of denomination, marking the first time that Reform and Conservative/Masorti congregations would be eligible for funding through the Ministry of Religious Services.
-For all denominations, it takes the power to appoint rabbis away from politicians and places it directly in the hands of the community, the people most directly impacted by their rabbi.
+First, this plan does not discriminate on the basis of denomination, marking the first time that Reform and Conservative/Masorti congregations would be eligible for funding through the religious services ministry.
+For all denominations, it takes the power to appoint rabbis away from politicians and places it directly in the hands of the community, the people most directly affected by their rabbi.
 The eventual result is a rabbinate that emerges from the ground up, not one that is imposed from the top down.

-The plan proposed by the Ministry of Religious Affairs actually encourages and incentivizes community building, and at the expense of centralization.
+The plan proposed by the religious services ministry actually encourages community building, and at the expense of centralization.
 A group of citizens from the city of Modiin are promoting a similar plan, asking local politicians to subsidize local congregational rabbis through matching funds instead of looking for a new Ashkenazic city rabbi (the old one, Rabbi David Lau, recently left his post when he was elected chief rabbi).

 Though perhaps most promising as a practical step, the emphasis on congregational rabbis rather than those serving a whole community or city, is far from the only idea being discussed.
 A handful of organizations and think tanks have proposed various alternatives to the rabbinate as it is currently structured.
 Calls for the rabbinate to be dismantled, privatized, opened up to competition by alternative purveyors of religious services, or rendered largely symbolic, abound.
 But these calls are rarely accompanied by a practical vision for disentangling the fraught relationship between religion and state in Israel.